Culture of Saint Lucia: Cuisine

-St Lucia's national dish is green banana and saltfish.
+St Lucia's national dish is green banana (also called green fig) and saltfish.

-The Island's Cuisine is a unique blend of West African, European (mainly British and French) and East Indian cuisine this creates dynamic meal dishes such as Macaroni pie, Stew chicken, rice and peas, hearty fish broths or fish water, hearty soups packed full with fresh locally produced vegetables.
-St Lucian cuisine is similar to many other commonwealth Caribbean nations such as Dominica, Jamaica Neighboring St Vincent and Trinidad.
-Typical essential food stuff are potatoes, onions, celery, thyme, coconut milk, the very hot scotch bonnet peppers, flour and cornmeal.
-All mainstream meat and poultry are eaten in St Lucia meat and seafood are normally stewed and browned to create a rich gravy sometimes served over ground provisions or rice.
+The island's cuisine is a blend of West African, European (mainly British and French) and East Indian cuisine.
+This creates dishes such as macaroni pie, stew chicken, rice and peas, hearty fish broths or fish water, and soups made with fresh locally grown vegetables.
+St Lucian cuisine is similar to many other Commonwealth Caribbean nations such as Dominica, Jamaica, neighboring St Vincent and Trinidad.
+Typical essential foodstuffs are potatoes, onions, celery, thyme, coconut milk, the very hot Scotch bonnet peppers, flour and cornmeal.
+All mainstream meat and poultry are eaten in St Lucia.
+Meat and seafood are normally stewed and browned to create a rich gravy sometimes served over ground provisions or rice.

-Due to St Lucia's East Indian influenced by its small Indo-Caribbean population, curry is very popular.
-However, due to the blend of between cooking styles, curry dishes have a distant Caribbean twist to it.
-In recent years, roti, a flatbread of Indian origin, has become very popular being imported from the twin island nation of Trinidad and Tobago to the south.
-This bread is typically served as a fast food snack.
+Due to influences from the island's small Indo-Caribbean population, curry is popular.
+However, due to the blend of cooking styles, curry dishes exhibit Caribbean influence.
+In recent years, roti, a flatbread of Indian origin, has become popular, being imported from the twin island nation of Trinidad and Tobago to the south.
+This bread is typically served as a fast-food snack.
 The bread itself is very flat (sometimes very thin) and is wrapped around curried vegetables such as chickpeas, potatoes, or meat.